bluemoonorganics/bluemoonorganics.com/content/pages/index.md

 ---

 ## Extras for purchase or substitutions

+If your changes bring your order to more than \$38.00 we will email you and confirm your total.
+Remember you can make as many changes as you like.
+You can also add vegetables to the fruit box. **All changes and cancellations must be made by 9:00 AM the day prior to your delivery day at the very latest.**

 - Spring Mix cal (5oz) — \$6.99
 - Baby Spinach cal (5oz) — \$6.99